chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

 ---

 In a [previous post](http://www.fabrizioduroni.it/2017/07/26/phong-lighting-model.html "phong model post") I talked about the Phong lighting model.
 I described all the different components contained inside it and how they try to describe and simulate different kind of light components.
-In particular you will remeber that there's a specular component that try to simulated the light reflected in a specific direction: the reflection direction.
+In particular you will remember that there's a specular component that try to simulated the light reflected in a specific direction: the reflection direction.
 In the shader implementation this direction has been calculated using a GLSL method `reflect`:

 ```glsl
 vec3 reflectionDirection = reflect(-lightDirection, normalInterp);